 Our niece and her husband visit us for a week around the Canadian Thanksgiving.
-And so did my wife’s parents.
+And so do my wife’s parents.
 We needed to turn that bonus room into a guest room.

 Did I mention the bonus room only had 3 walls?